gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Checks if user is using password or not
+Use this API to check if user has created a password for login.

 *Success Response:*

+Success.
+Returns a boolean value.
+Check the example shown below or refer `HasPasswordSuccess` for more details.

 Schema: `HasPasswordSuccess`